Sourdough Baking Homepage

 Weighing in grams is essential for controlling consistency

 Used in proofing so the bread holds its shape

 Using a lame to score bread is more accurate and rewarding than a knife

 For more equipment take a look at my sourdough baking equipment recommendations.

 Baking sourdough in a dutch oven?

-Using a dutch oven is a great way to bake as it retains the moisture required for a good oven spring.
-High quality breads are frequently made by bakers in dutch ovens.
+Using a dutch oven is a great way to bake as it retains the moisture required for good oven spring.
+High-quality bread is frequently made by bakers in dutch ovens.